elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 When the laptop wakes from sleep, the cursor cannot be moved by the touchpad anymore.
 Online search yielded to disable "suspend" or "modern standby" but I couldn't find those settings in the BIOS menu of a 2016 laptop (razer blade stealth).

 Had to disable secure boot so I see a tpm error on every boot and need to press enter.

+2026 EDIT: lol this isn't even a thing anymore.
+The trendiest OS these days are Bazzite and CatchyOS for gamers.

+## Fedora KDE (ACTIVE)

+I like this distro the most out of all the distro.
+Mainly because it uses KDE by default and doesn't require an insane commitment.

+- PITA to setup TPM disk auto-decryption (decided that home dir encryption is better than full disk decryption double password)
+- Clock needs to be manually installed lol.

+Application Issues:

+- LocalSend drag n drop does not work
+- Signal voice memo does not work
+- Steam: PATH TOO LONG ERROR when trying to play Forza Horizon 6 via the Flatpak version of Steam

 ## Other Issues